Mahmoud-M-Hamed/whatsapp_based_verification/README.md

 **Plugin input parameters from the mobile app developer:**

- [message]: The verification message will be sent to the WhatsApp phone number from your app through whatsapp_based_verification.\n
+ 	[message]: The verification message will be sent to the WhatsApp phone number from your app through whatsapp_based_verification.
- [phoneNumber]: The recipient's phone number./n
+ 	[phoneNumber]: The recipient's phone number.
  	[callback]: A callback function to handle the result of the message operation.

 **For more information or if you need any support, please communicate via email:**